 11 Simple Needs of the Minimalist Baby

 A young couple I know went into debt preparing a designer nursery for their first child.
-At a baby shower for this young mama-to-be, gifts included dozens of cute and complicated newborn-size outfits, miniature patent leather shoes, two baby monitors, a white noise machine, a light-up musical mobile, and an elegant pram-style stroller that was very heavy to lift and probably too large to fit into the trunk of a car.
+At a baby shower for this young mama-to-be, gifts included dozens of cute but fussy newborn-size outfits (too many to wear before they were all outgrown), miniature patent leather shoes, two baby monitors, a white noise machine, a wipe warmer, and an elegant pram-style stroller that was very heavy to lift and probably too large to fit into the trunk of a car.

 Family and friends were eager to welcome the new baby and wanted to show their love by giving gifts.
 But the cute gadgets and clothes, though fun to shop for and to give, weren't really going to meet the baby's needs.
 Expensive clutter had been given in place of useful necessities, which would still need to be purchased.

 Giving birth and caring for a newborn are wonderful but stressful activities.
 Why add debt and clutter to sleep deprivation and first-time-parent anxiety?